 New Zealand is renowned for its stunning landscapes, productive farming industry, and sheep population that far surpasses human numbers.
-Behind the country’s sheep-farming prosperity is a community of hardworking and clever dogs: sheep dogs.
+Behind the country’s sheep-farming prosperity is a community of hardworking and clever dogs: sheepdogs.
 They are now a ubiquitous feature of New Zealand pastoral life, with their energy, stamina, and devotion.
 In this post, we explore the most notable New Zealand Sheep Dog Breeds that help keep the country’s flocks in line.

 New Zealand Heading Dog